laugri/adamant-guacamole/README.md

 This project lets you access the users, their badges and 3d models via a REST API.

 The API is based on [Django REST Framework](http://www.django-rest-framework.org/).
+You will need to get it to run this demo.

+    pip3 install djangorestframework markdown django-filter

 ## Browse the API